Marketing

 To attract customers for your massage business, actively get in front of your target audience through local events, wellness fairs, and online platforms.
 Make compelling offers, such as introductory discounts or package deals, to encourage trial and word-of-mouth referrals.
 Engage with community networks to increase visibility.

-To build a personal brand as a massage therapist, focus on creating a unique value proposition that differentiates you from competitors.
+To build a personal brand as a massage therapist, focus on creating a unique value proposition that helps you stand out in a sea of massage therapists.
 Utilize social media to share your expertise, gather client testimonials, and engage with your community.
 Consistently deliver exceptional service to build a loyal clientele and strong reputation.

 The purpose of a brand is to help people recognize you.
 With a brand, you can present yourself to the world in a very intentional way.
 This is true for solo practices and larger clinics with multiple therapists.